basxsoftwareassociation/bread/docs/source/index.rst

 :py:mod:`django:django.contrib.admin`, unlike some other projects (see `here <https://djangopackages.org/grids/g/admin-interface/>`_).

-A core component of |project| is the implementation of an UI system which helps creating consistent user interfaces.
+A core component of |project| is the implementation of a UI system which helps creating consistent user interfaces.
 The implementation is based on the `IBM Carbon Design System <https://djangopackages.org/grids/g/admin-interface/>`_ and provides most of the official carbon components.